Chris Robinson, DO, MS

 About Chris Robinson

 Dr. Robinson is a fellowship trained neurointensivist.
 In 2011, he received his medical degree from the West Virginia School of Osteopathic Medicine.
 Dr. Robinson completed his neurology residency at Loyola University Medical Center in Maywood, IL and his neurocritical care fellowship at the Mayo Clinic in Rochester, MN.
 Since joining the University of Florida, Dr. Robinson has been actively involved in severe TBI research and improvement in institutional outcomes.
 He has been an investigator for several clinical trials and is currently the PI for the NIH funded BOOST III trial.
 He currently serves as the neuroscience course director for the University of Florida College of Medicine and is actively involved within the medical school.
-He has recently founded the neurological simulation program in collaboration with the University of Florida simulation center, training medical students, residents, fellows, and PA’s.
-Dr. Robinson is also a current member of the presidentially appointed UF athletics Title IX committee and represents women’s athletics for the university.
-He is the proud father of four children and member of Gator Nation.
+He is a member of the UF faculty senate and member of the UF Title IX committee.
+He enjoys spending time with his family in his free time.

 - Increased intracranial pressure